-The Group's equity in losses of affiliates during the first nine months of 2005 amounted to approximately NIS 13 million compared with losses of approximately NIS 131 million recorded during the corresponding period in the prior year.
-Most of the decrease during the period of account derives from DBS becoming a consolidated company during 2004, and the results of its operations are presented in the financial statements on a consolidated basis, rather than by the equity method (see Note 4 to the financial statements).
+The Group's equity in losses of affiliates in the first half of 2005 amounted to approximately NIS 11 million compared with losses of approximately NIS 129 million recorded during the corresponding period in the prior year.
+Most of the decrease in the period of report derives from the transfer of DBS to a consolidated company towards the end of the first half of the previous year, and the results of its operations are presented in the financial statements on a consolidated basis, rather than by the equity method (see Note 4 to the financial statements).